 How Has Call Center Technology Changed Over the Years?

 Now, let’s take a look at the evolution of call center technology from its earliest days till now.

 A Brief History of Call Center Technology

 Call centers data back to 1957 in New Jersey, when Time Inc. managed to boost sales of LIFE magazine with a call center based in the same state.
-The idea of using the phone to sell products and services, and turn that into a viable business, started spreading shortly thereafter.
+The idea of a company using the phone to sell products and services, and turn that into a viable business, started spreading shortly thereafter.
 But, since phone lines were expensive, very few companies adopted the idea.

-Later, a new invention, called the Private Branch Exchange (PBX), allowed companies to create call centers by making telephone connectivity available through call channeling in a single office with multiple business phone numbers.
+Later, a new invention called the Private Branch Exchange (PBX) allowed companies to create call centers by making telephone connectivity available through call channeling in a single office with multiple business phone numbers.
 This newfound capability caught fire and call center businesses started popping up across the country.

 But calls conducted outside of a company’s local area were pretty costly.
 Not to mention, the technological potential of relying on a local phone system provider was quite limited.
 As a result, companies started looking for alternate, less costly ways to reach their customers.

 Omnichannel call centers have become the norm in recent years.
 In this day and age, customers expect to receive support from multiple channels, not just through phone lines.